Two Thrillers I Read Last Week

 The Watchman by Robert Crais

 Hmm… what do I say about the paper-thin storyline?
 The plot involves a Paris Hilton-esque type of heiress who stumbles upon a crime being committed and then enters the FBI’s Witness Protection Programme.
 However, after 2 attempts on her life, it becomes clear that the killers have inside information on her hiding places.
-So, she is then handed over to Joe Pike (an ex-soldier, ex-cop) who then goes on the rampage trying to find out the identity of the bad guys.
-Throw in terrorists, drug smugglers, teenage LA gangs, and you have a typical potboiler.
+So, she is handed over to Joe Pike (an ex-soldier, ex-cop), who then goes on a rampage trying to find out the identity of the bad guys.
+Throw in terrorists, drug smugglers, and teenage LA gangs, and you have a typical potboiler.

 I didn’t care too much for the book.
-If made into a movie, it would be a Steven Seagal B-grade entertainer, which is not my style at all.
+If made into a movie, it would be a Steven Seagal B-grade entertainer, which is not my style.
 The writing is average.
-The character build-up is painful (it’s really hard to identify/sympathize with a rich, beautiful, spoilt heiress).
-There is tons of action though, and I suspect that readers who have read the Elvis Cole series of books might like this book.
-For a first-time reader, this book was pretty mediocre…a quick airport read, nothing more, nothing less.
+The character build-up is painful (it’s hard to identify/sympathize with a rich, beautiful, spoilt heiress).
+There is tons of action, though, and I suspect that readers who have read the Elvis Cole series of books might like this book.
+For a first-time reader, this book was pretty mediocre.
+It was a quick airport read, nothing more, nothing less.
+I must say that for the type of book it is, a fast-paced action thriller, this is a good book.
+It just wasn’t for me – a casual reader dipping into the middle of a series.

 The Innocent